What Causes the Ringing Sound in My Ears?

 How Can I Stop the Ringing Sound in My Ears?

 A hearing aid will allow you to better focus on the speech or music you want to hear and help diminish the ringing or buzzing caused by tinnitus.
 Many hearing aids feature tinnitus-masking features which provide quiet sounds that help drown out the tinnitus.
-Call or text Hearing Care Clinic in Edmonton at 780-900-3786 to make an appointment with one of our hearing aid specialists today.
+Call or text Hearing Care Clinic in Edmonton at 780-900-3786 to make an appointment with one of our staff today.